-Black Diamond Equipment: Black Diamond Equipment products are designed for climbers, mountaineers and skiers as well as aspirational outdoor enthusiasts.
+Black Diamond Equipment: Black Diamond Equipment products and apparel are designed for climbers, mountaineers and skiers as well as aspirational outdoor enthusiasts.
 We focus on innovation and performance, and we strive to deliver products that epitomize high quality and durability.
-Black Diamond® branded products received over thirty international awards in 2012 for design and innovation in outdoor and snowsports and broad based media, honoring Black Diamond Equipment skis, ski boots, tents, headlamps, backpacks, climbing equipment, and the notable Magnetron carabiner.
-In 2013, Black Diamond Equipment won the prestigious ISPO award for three products in the Ski category for the Carbon Compactor poles, Carbon Megawatt ski, and Factor MX 130 freeride/touring ski boot.
-Black Diamond Equipment also won ISPO Gold for the marketing category for its ski campaign and digital flipbook.
-(ISPO is a Munich based international trade show that presents the latest trends in Outdoor, Ski, Action, and Performance sports).
-In fall 2013, Black Diamond expects to launch a new apparel line specifically focused on the rigors of alpine climbing and backcountry skiing.
-The anticipated Black Diamond apparel line integrates best-in-class ingredient brands Schoeller Textil®, Polartec®, PrimaLoft®, and Pertex®.
+Black Diamond® branded products received over forty international awards in 2013 for design and innovation in outdoor and snowsports and broad based media, honoring Black Diamond Equipment skis, ski boots, tents, headlamps, backpacks, climbing equipment, and the notable Magnetron carabiner.
+In 2014, Black Diamond Equipment won ISPO awards specifically for the Carbon Megawatt ski and two ISPO Gold for the JetForce technology and Cohaesive embedded technology in apparel.

 Gregory Mountain Products: Gregory Mountain Products designs and manufactures premier technical backpacking, running, and mountaineering products and accessories, as well as outdoor-inspired lifestyle bags for urban and suburban living.
 GregoryTM packs are world-renowned for setting performance standards in backpacks; they are noted for innovative design, ergonomic, and comfortable fit, and an obsession with quality, comfort, and durability.
 Select recent awards for Gregory Mountain Products include National Geographic Magazine's Gear of the Year 2012 for the Cache 22 rolling travel bag and a coveted ISPO Award 2013 for the Targee 32 ski mountaineering backpack.
-For spring 2013, Gregory Mountain Products is expected to introduce a new line of trail running hydrations systems that will be available in lightweight backpacks, lumbar packs, and handheld bottle systems.
+In spring 2013, Gregory Mountain Products introduced a new line of trail running hydrations systems available in lightweight backpacks, lumbar packs, and handheld bottle systems.